AZGS | Menu

 - Earth and Space Science Informatics (ESSI) Focus Group, Executive Committee, American Geophysical Union

-- Association of American State Geologists, Chair, Data Discovery & Delivery Committee,
+- Association of American State Geologists, Chair, Information Committee

-- Associate Editor, Informatics, American Geophysical Union, EOS Editorial Advisory Board, March 2008-present
+- Associate Editor, Informatics, American Geophysical Union, Eos Editorial Advisory Board

-- Coalition on the Public Understanding of Science (COPUS, copusproject.org), member Steering Committee
+- Coalition on the Public Understanding of Science (COPUS, copusproject.org), member COPUS Core (steering committee)

 - Registered Geologist in Arizona, California, Utah, and Wyoming